Little Known 3-Day Potty Training Method for Boys and Girls

 Is Potty Training in 3 Days Really Possible?

 Experts Say Yes, But Only If a Child Ready for Toilet Training.
 Take This Cutting-Edge 15 Questions Quiz and Find Out Exactly Whether or Not Your Child Is Ready to Begin the Toilet-Training Process!

 Of course, the whole process will not have only successful moments.
 Accidents and occasional problems may and will occur.
 When you are learning how to potty train, especially for the first time, it is a learning curve both for you and your child.
 No matter how many potty training tips for girls and boys you read up on, you will not get it right the first time.

 There is no exact answer to the question how to potty train a girl or a boy.
 Fortunately, there are some great proven and time tested methods to successfully potty train your child quickly.
 Here is one of them.
-The method is called "Start Potty Training“ developed by Carol Cline, mother of four, day care owner and professional children educator.
+The method is called “Oh Crap!
+Potty Training“ developed by Jamie Glowacki, the potty-training expert and best-selling author.